Christopher J. Tralie

 I am a long time coder who's an artist/mathematician at heart, and I believe in cultivating kindness and human flourishing.
 Education, mentoring, and sharing ideas widely and authentically are central to my mission.

-I am currently a tenure track Assistant Professor of Mathematics And Computer Science at Ursinus College in Collegeville, Pennsylvania, where my teaching specialties are in CS theory (data structures, theory of computation) and CS applications (computer graphics, digital music processing, and artificial intelligence) .
+I am currently an Associate Professor (with tenure) of Mathematics And Computer Science at Ursinus College in Collegeville, Pennsylvania, where my teaching specialties are in CS theory (data structures, theory of computation) and CS applications (computer graphics, digital music processing, and artificial intelligence) .

 I do research in audio processing and geometry processing, mostly focused on music information retrieval, but also with some applications to medical data analysis.
 In all of my work, I have a strong focus on algorithm visualizations and open source software development.